ovh/terraform-ovh-commons/journey/3-create-readytouse-instance/README.md

 - see how to run post-install scripts on an instance
 - see how to send files to an instance at boot time

-# Pre requisites<a id="sec-2" name="sec-2"></a>
+# Pre-requisites<a id="sec-2" name="sec-2"></a>

-Please refer to the pre requisites paragraph of the [first part](../0-simple-terraform/README.md) of this guide.
+Please refer to the pre-requisites paragraph of the [first part](../0-simple-terraform/README.md) of this guide.

-In addition of the previous pre-requisites, we need to indroduce hugo to generate the website.
+In addition of the previous pre-requisites, we need to introduce hugo to generate the static website.
+As this is not the main purpose of this tutorial, we'll pass quickely on that part.

-## Install Hugo: a popular static website generator

-As this is not the main purpose of this tutorial, we'll provide you a simple static blog content generated with hugo.

 First follow the getting started guide to install hugo on your system.
-Then generate a website with some content
+Then generate a website with some content:

     curl -Lo /tmp/example.zip https://github.com/Xzya/hugo-material-blog/archive/master.zip
     unzip /tmp/example.zip -d /tmp